Discrete State Transition Algorithm for Unconstrained Integer Optimization Problems: Introduction

 \section{Introduction}

 In this paper, we consider the following unconstrained integer optimization problem

-where, $x = (x_1, \cdots, x_n)$, $x_i \in \mathcal{I} \subset \mathcal{Z}^m$, $i = 1, \cdots, n $. \\ Generally speaking, the above optimization problem is NP-hard, which can not be solved in polynomial time (by enumeration, there exist $m^n$ choices).
+where, $x = (x_1, \cdots, x_n) \in \mathbb{Z}^n$. \\ Generally speaking, the above optimization problem is NP-hard, which can not be solved in polynomial time.
 A direct method is to adopt the so called ``divide-and-conquer" strategy, which separates the optimization problem into several subproblems and then solve these subproblems step by step.
 Branch and bound (B\&B), branch and cut (B\&C), and branch and price (B\&P) belong to this kind; however, these methods are essentially in exponential time.
-An indirect method is to relax the optimization problem by loosening its integrality constraints to continuity and then solve the continuous relaxation problem or its Lagrangian dual problem, including LP-based relaxation, SDP-based relaxation, Lagrangian relaxation, etc. Nevertheless, when rounding off the relaxation solution, there may cause some infeasibility or can only get approximate solution, and when using Lagrangian dual, there may exist duality gap between the primal and the dual problem \cite{dowman,geoffrion,junger,li}. \\ On the other hand, some stochastic algorithms, such as genetic algorithm (GA) \cite{ahmed,yokota}, simulated annealing (SA) \cite{kirkpatrick,zhang}, ant colony optimization (ACO) \cite{dorigo,schluter}, are also widely used for combinatorial optimization problems, which aim to obtain ``good solutions" in reasonable time.
-In terms of the concepts of state and state transition, a new heuristic search algorithm called state transition algorithm (STA) has been proposed recently, which exhibits fantastic results in continuous function optimization \cite{xzhou1,xzhou2,xzhou3}.
-In \cite{yang}, three intelligent operators (geometrical operators) named swap, shift and symmetry have been designed for discrete STA to solve the traveling salesman problem (TSP), and it shows that the discrete STA outperforms its competitors in respect to both time complexity and search ability.
-To better develop discrete STA for medium-size or large-size discrete optimization problems, in the study, we firstly build the framework of discrete state transition algorithm and propose the five key elements for discrete STA, of which, the representation of a decision variable in discrete STA, the local and global operators and the dynamic adjustment strategy are mainly studied.
-Four geometrical operators named swap, shift, symmetry and substitute are designed, which are intelligent due to their adaptability in various types of integer programming.
-The mixed strategies of ``greedy criterion" and ``risk and restore in probability" are proposed, in which, ``greedy criterion" and ``restore in probability" are used to guarantee good convergence performance, and ``risk a bad solution in probability" aims to escape from local optimality.
-Some applications ranging from traveling salesman problem to discrete value selection problem are studied.
+An indirect method is to relax the optimization problem by loosening its integrality constraints to continuity and then solve the continuous relaxation problem or its Lagrangian dual problem, including LP-based relaxation, SDP-based relaxation, Lagrangian relaxation, etc. Nevertheless, when rounding off the relaxation solution, they may cause some infeasibility or can only get approximate solutions, and when using Lagrangian dual, there may exist duality gap between the primal and the dual problem \cite{dowman,geoffrion,junger,li}. \\ On the other hand, some stochastic algorithms, such as genetic algorithm (GA) \cite{ahmed,yokota}, simulated annealing (SA) \cite{kirkpatrick,zhang}, ant colony optimization (ACO) \cite{dorigo,schluter}, are also widely used for integer optimization problems, which aim to obtain ``good solutions" in reasonable time.
+In terms of the concepts of state and state transition, a new heuristic search algorithm called state transition algorithm (STA) has been proposed recently, which exhibits excellent global search ability in continuous function optimization \cite{xzhou2011a,xzhou2011b,xzhou2012,xzhou2013,xzhou2014}.
+In \cite{yang}, three intelligent operators (geometrical operators) named swap, shift and symmetry have been designed for discrete STA to solve the traveling salesman problem (TSP), and it shows that the discrete STA outperforms its competitors with respect to both time complexity and search ability.
+In \cite{xzhou2015}, a discrete state transition algorithm is successfully applied to the optimal design of water distribution networks.
+To better develop discrete STA for medium-size or large-size discrete optimization problems, in the study, we firstly build the framework of discrete state transition algorithm and propose five key elements for discrete STA, of which, the representation of a decision variable, the local and global operators and the dynamic adjustment strategy are mainly studied.
+Four geometrical operators named swap, shift, symmetry and substitute are designed, which are intelligent due to their adaptability and flexibility in various types of integer optimization.
+The mixed strategies of ``greedy criterion" and ``risk and restoration in probability" are proposed, in which, ``greedy criterion" and ``restoration in probability" are used to guarantee a good convergence performance, and ``risk a bad solution in probability" aims to escape from local optimality.
+Some applications ranging from traveling salesman problem, boolean integer programming, to discrete value selection problem are studied.
+Experimental results have demonstrated the effectiveness and efficiency of the proposed method.